mochananil/Sample_work/Instuctions (sample work).md

 > Note: The shortcut might not always work depending on ChatGPT’s server load or downtime.

 Congratulations!
-Siri has now been successfully integrated with ChatGPT on the iPhone, enhancing the voice assistant experience.
+Siri has now been successfully integrated with ChatGPT on your iPhone, enhancing your voice assistant's experience.

 ## Author: